kirchbergerknorr/js-sticky-header/README.md

 # js-sticky-header

-Makes element sticky for mobile devices
+Makes element sticky on scroll

 ## Installation for Magento Theme